 – Your contract expired, and you’re on a holdover rate.

 – Usage changed due to a faulty appliance.

 Choosing the right energy provider and plan can seem daunting, but it doesn’t have to be.
-You can easily find the right plan with your home’s usage on ComparePower in minutes.
+You can easily find the right plan for your home’s usage in minutes on ComparePower.